 From teaching toddlers multiple languages, to tutoring senior citizens preparing for citizenship exams, I have had the pleasure of experiencing amazing people learning the beautiful Spanish language.
 Every student learns in a unique way.
 The better a teacher understands how a student learns, the more specific a tailor-made lesson plan can be made.
 The better a teacher understands what truly inspires a student, the better a teacher can introduce material in a way that will enrich their lives.
 It is my mission to learn not only the best method to teach my students but unlock a passion for language that can open worlds.

-School of the Art Institute of Chicago - BFA, Designed Objects
+Undergraduate Degree: School of the Art Institute of Chicago - Bachelor of Fine Arts, Designed Objects

 SAT Verbal: 700